jmcuneo/a2-shortstack/README.md

 **HTML Features:**
 - Used HTML forms for user input
-- Displayed all the data currently available on the server using the "<table>" tag.
+- Displayed all the data currently available on the server.
 - Validated HTML pages
 - Changed the title, h1 header, body.
 Added Google Fonts.
 - Created a dropdown menu for choosing the transportation mode.